honeymath/honeymath/README.md

 > [Honeymath Platform](https://github.com/honeymath/honeyplatform) This is a platform generating math exercises.
 The website is available at https://honeymath.com
 > I have used this platform during pandemic for teaching

-### APIs for GPT
+### Logic Guide

-This is a potential solution for AI reasoning, using ideas of AI agent.
+This is a potential solution for AI reasoning.

-gptapi is Developing an API platform for GPTs.
-It can be used for memories and questionares for GPT.
+**LogicGuide** empowers users to create structured logic maps by guiding AI through targeted questioning.
+This API helps Large Language Models (LLMs) break down complex problems and generate organized insights through a series of tailored questions.

 ## 💪 My backgrounds